evanpeikon/evanpeikon/README.md

 - 👋 Hi, I’m Evan Peikon.
 I'm a computational biologist and bioengineer working at the intersections of molecular medicine, multiomics, and network biology.
+I'm interested in developing computational models to understand cancer evolution and mechanisms of treatment resistance with the goal of better personalizing treatment for cancer patients.
-- 🧪  In 2020, I co-founded NNOXX, a spin-out from the Harrington Discovery Institute at Case Western, where my work spans developing novel develop digital and molecular biosensors, measurement algorithms, and multi-modal analysis frameworks.
+- 🧪 In 2020, I co-founded NNOXX, a spin-out from the Harrington Discovery Institute at Case Western, where I currently work on developing novel digital and molecular biosensors and multi-modal data analysis frameworks.
+My work here draws from several fields including bio-optics, integrative physiology, biochemistry, and biophysics.
-- 🧬 I'm also a PhD student in Bioinformatics & Computational Biology at GMU, where my research focuses on identifying predictive, prognostic, and diagnostic protein biomarkers and network signatures in cancer and infectious disease.
+- 🧬 I'm also a PhD student at George Mason University, where my primary research focus is identifying predictive and prognostic protein biomarkers and network signatures in HER2- breast cancer.
+My work also includes developing a biological knowledge graph and downstream analysis frameworks that integrate bio-ontologies and curated data from public databases with cohort and patient-specific multi-omics data to predict phenotypic changes following physiological perturbation.
-- 💀 In my free time I write for [Sequence & Destroy](https://sequenceanddestroy.substack.com), contribute to NASA GeneLab's Brain Analysis Working Group, and advise several bio/health tech startups.
+- 💀 You can find my writing at [Sequence & Destroy](https://sequenceanddestroy.substack.com), where I share what I'm currently learning, working on, and thinking about.
 - 📬 You can reach me at evanpeikon@gmail.com
 - ![Total Stars](https://img.shields.io/github/stars/evanpeikon?style=social)